 Wilton Place Elementary School is a public elementary school in Los Angeles.
 The principal of Wilton Place Elementary School is Jung Kim.
-957 students attend Wilton Place Elementary School and identify as Hispanic; Black, non-Hispanic; and Asian.
-63% of the Wilton Place Elementary School students have "limited English proficiency."
+957 students attend Wilton Place Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and Asian.
+63% of the Wilton Place Elementary School students are "limited in English proficiency."
 68% of the 957 students here have subsidized lunches.
-The student to teacher ratio at Wilton Place Elementary School is 20:1.
+The ratio of students to teachers at Wilton Place Elementary School is 20:1.
 Wilshire Park Elementary School is one of the nearest elementary schools.

 - Computer arts

 |Students eligible for free or reduced-price lunch program||68%||75%|

 |Limited English proficiency||63%||32%|